tankh99/tp/docs/DeveloperGuide.md

 **Implementation**
 There are a few classes and methods used to interact with the add appointment command.
-1. EditAppointmentCommand Class
+1. `EditAppointmentCommand`
    1. Defines edit appointment command key word and other error messages.
-2. EditAppointmentCommand#execute()
+2. `EditAppointmentCommand#execute()`
    1. Finds the specified appointment to edit.
-Throws a CommandException if appointment is not found.
+Throws a `CommandException` if appointment is not found.
    2. Validates the edited appointment, ensuring that the edited appointment does not exist in CogniCare.
 Date and time checks are performed as well.
    3. If there is no error, the specified appointment is updated and a success message is displayed.
-3. EditAppointmentCommandParser#parse()
+3. `EditAppointmentCommandParser#parse()`
    1. Parses the edit appointment command, ensuring that all parameters provided are valid.
-A ParseException is thrown if there are no parameters specified.
+A `ParseException` is thrown if there are no parameters specified.
    2. Creates an edited appointment.
-   3. Returns a new EditAppointmentCommand.
+   3. Returns a new `EditAppointmentCommand.`

 **Rational for implementation**
 1. Users need to be able to update individual appointments in the event that appointment details change.